dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 ## Taking advantage of .NET compatibility

-With the .NET 4.x equivalent scripting runtime enabled, Unity users not only gain access to a wealth of new C# syntax and language features, but now have access to the huge variety of .NET 4.X and .NET Standard 2.0 packages that are incompatible with the older .NET 3.5 scripting runtime.
+With the .NET 4.x equivalent scripting runtime enabled, Unity users not only gain access to a wealth of new C# syntax and language features, but now have access to the huge variety of .NET 4.x and .NET Standard 2.0 packages that are incompatible with the legacy .NET 3.5 Unity scripting runtime.

 ### Add packages from NuGet to a Unity project

 [NuGet](https://www.nuget.org/) is the package manager for .NET.
 NuGet is integrated into Visual Studio; however, because Unity regenerates Visual Studio project files upon reopening a Unity project, a special process must be used to add NuGet packages.
 To add a package from NuGet to your Unity project:

 1. Browse NuGet to locate a compatible package you'd like to add (.NET Standard 2.0 or .NET 4.x).
-This example will use [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/), a popular package for working with JSON.
+This example will demonstrate adding [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/), a popular package for working with JSON, to a .NET Standard 2.0 project.

 1. Click the **Download** button.